Study of cosmogenic activation in $^{76}$Ge enriched germanium detectors during fabrication and transportation above ground: Cosmogenic background assessment in HPGe detectors

 CJPL has a rock overburden of about 2400 meters, which almost completely suppresses the cosmogenic activation of germanium \cite{b27}.
 HPGe detectors will be stored in CJPL for about 1 year, so-called cooling time, to prepare for the experiments and reduce the background through the natural decay of cosmogenic radionuclides.
 With the initial specific activities obtained in section~\ref{sec.II}, the background contribution of cosmogenic radionuclides in germanium was estimated with a Geant4-based Monte Carlo framework, called Simulation and Analysis of Germanium Experiment (SAGE)\cite{b28}.
 In the simulation, cosmogenic radionuclides were evenly distributed in all germanium crystals.
 The energy spectra of the cosmogenic radionuclides in germanium were simulated as shown in figure~\ref{fig5}.

-The CDEX-300$\upsilon$ experiment aims to achieve a discovery potential that reaches the inverted hierarchy mass region with 1-ton·yr exposure.
+The CDEX-300$\upsilon$ experiment aims to achieve a discovery potential that reaches the inverted hierarchy mass region with 1 ton·yr exposure ($\thicksim$5 yr running).
 The half-life sensitivity of the experiment is mainly determined by exposure time and the background rate around 2039 keV ($Q_{\beta \beta}$ of $0\upsilon\beta\beta$ decay of $^{76}$Ge).
-The total background rate from cosmogenic radionuclides in germanium is 49.59 counts per keV per ton per year (cpkty) in the energy range of 2020$\thicksim$2060 keV. $^{68}$Ge contributes more than 99\% of the background rate at the beginning of the experiment.
+The total background rate from cosmogenic radionuclides in germanium is simulated to be 49.59 counts per keV per ton per year (cpkty) in the energy range of 2020$\thicksim$2060 keV after 1 yr cooling at CJPL, 99\% of which is contributed by $^{68}$Ge.
 Cosmogenic activation induced by cosmic-ray neutrons contributes 81\% of $^{68}$Ge production.
 Additional neutron shielding is beneficial to mitigate the background contribution from $^{68}$Ge.
 According to simulations, 40 cm thick polyethylene cover can further reduce the production rates of $^{68}$Ge by about a factor of 2.
 Besides, appropriate cooling time can significantly mitigate the background contribution from $^{68}$Ge.
 When the cooling time is extended to 2 years, the specific activity of $^{68}$Ge will decrease by 60.69\% and the total background rate from cosmogenic radionuclides in germanium will decrease by 60.36\%.